subpair/habit_tracker/README.md

 ## Detailed usage with Examples
 ### Menu
 After the database is loaded you will land in the menu. \
-You will be displayed all options from the main menu by beeing displayed a menu number followed by the description of the menu option.\
+You will be displayed all options from the main menu by being displayed a menu number followed by the description of the menu option.\
 The menu can be navigated by typing the corresponding menu number and hitting the enter key.